aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 ; END: MISTAKES WILL COST
 ```

-After each line the R4 asks "?" and waits for R3-GRBL to report - if it reports "RUN", waits and tries again, until it says "IDLE": after this the next line is send, and so on.
+After each line the R4 asks "?" and waits for R3-GRBL to report - if it reports "RUN" or anything else, R4 waits and tries again, until R3 says the magic word "IDLE": only after this the next line is send, and so on.

 That's it!
+Hard to believe it actally works - but it does.
 Some pictures with explanations:

 Close to ready, still with debug button: